tastytea/hashboot/README.md

 # Usage
-Run "hashboot.sh index" to generate checksums and a backup for /boot and MBR Run "hashboot.sh check" to check /boot and MBR
+* Run "hashboot.sh index" to generate checksums and a backup for /boot and MBR
+* Run "hashboot.sh check" to check /boot and MBR
-Run "hashboot.sh recover" to replace corrupted files with the backup
+* Run "hashboot.sh recover" to replace corrupted files with the backup

 # Notes
-A backup is stored in /var/cache/bootbackup.tar.gz
+* A backup is per default stored in /var/cache/bootbackup.tar.gz

-You can't use the openrc/sysv init scripts with parallel boot.
+* You can't use the openrc/sysv init scripts with parallel boot.

-Detailed documentation is in the sourcecode.
+* Detailed documentation is in the sourcecode.